jamesgrams/guystation/README.md

     * The `/helper/autocontrol` directory contains example scripts for antimicro (with hidden GUI), google-drice-ocamlfuse, and the controller_connect script.
 10. There is a script called `backup_saves.sh` in the `helper` directory that you can edit to copy your savedata to another location on your computer.
 Personally, I run the script each night in cron and copy the data to my mounted Google Drive.
 11. Turn off notifications.
 You can do this in Ubuntu settings.
+12. Disable auto-checking and notifications of new Ubuntu versions in Update Manager.
+This will prevent update popups.

 ## Emulator Specific Setup
 For all emulators, you will have to setup your controller(s).
 You can do this by opening emulator GUIs by clicking a system image when it is the selected system.
 This will launch the emulator without any game allowing you to choose options.